GlitchMC/Transparency-Odyssey-U/README.md

 Also includes optional bug fixes for things such as Ecstasy doing less damage with 1 bind from levels 11-15 than 0 binds at levels 11-15.

 Done:
+ - Nearly All Player Skills
- - Landshark Skill Tree
+ - Skill Bugfixes

 ToDo:
- - All other Skill Trees
+ - Cross Charge
- - Grimoire Skills
+ - Enemy Grimoire Skills
  - Items
  - Shop equipment fixes/edits
- - Ecstacy Bug